 GitHub Integration

 HackerOne offers a seamless two-way workflow integration that enables tracking and synchronizing vulnerability reports between HackerOne and GitHub.
-This means that GitHub users can sync specific workflows from GitHub to HackerOne and vice versa, from HackerOne to GitHub.
-This integration contributes to a better workflow in managing security vulnerabilities as it minimizes the back and forth between GitHub and HackerOne.
+This means that GitHub users can sync specific workflows from GitHub to HackerOne and vice versa.
+This integration improves workflow by minimizing the back-and-forth between GitHub and HackerOne.

 • Reduce time to remediation with automated workflows - Simplify the triage and remediation process with a seamless handoff to your development team.